zachchan105/tmewc/typescript/api-reference/classes/TBTC.md

 **`Throws`**

 Throws an error if:
-        - Cross-chain contracts loader is not available for this TBTC SDK instance,
+        - Cross-chain contracts loader is not available for this TMEWC SDK instance,
         - Chain mapping between the L1 and the given L2 chain is not defined.

 **`Dev`**